Use Logo Search To Update Your 2FA Tokens

 You’ll have the option to run through the same process with every new 2FA token you add!

 Note that at the moment, logos are not automatically updated on every device you use.
 This means that if you pick a new logo on your iPhone’s Authy app and you also use Authy on an iPad (made possible through Authy’s Multidevice feature), brand logos aren’t automatically transferred across devices.
-Also, Logo Search for the Chrome extension and Desktop version of Authy are not yet available.
+Also, Logo Search for the Desktop version of Authy is not yet available.
 We’re hoping to have these on the roadmap down the road.

 We hope you all agree that there is real value to having appropriate logos to help identify the various tokens associated with your Authy account.
 We hope you enjoy the Logo Search feature and want to thank you for your patience and persistence.
 Please tweet us at @Authy if you have any comments or bug fixes that we should be aware of.